paen27/DehumanizationDataset/README.md

 # A Dataset for the Detection of Dehumanizing Language
-This repository contains both the unlabeled dataset as well as the labeled data of the paper [A Dataset for the Detection of Dehumanizing Language](https://aclanthology.org/2024.ltedi-1.2) (Engelmann et al., LTEDI-WS 2024)
+This repository contains both the unlabeled and labeled data for the paper [A Dataset for the Detection of Dehumanizing Language](https://aclanthology.org/2024.ltedi-1.2) (Engelmann et al., LTEDI-WS 2024)